tshepang/blog/content/me-got-meself-another-coding-job.md

 stuff, and I got the vibe that I'd really get challenged.

 It's been 3 months now, and my guess was right.
-I keep getting surprised by the levels of smart I encounter regurlarly.
+I keep getting surprised by the levels of smart I encounter regularly.
 These are the sorts of people I simply can't match with my lesser brain, but am glad to work with, since they teach me so much.